syyunn/conda-ipykernel/README.md

 # usage
-This shell script makes conda_env with a given name and conda_install any dependencies you want for initial setting of your environment referring from the requriements.txt.
-Moreover, this installs jupyter kernel of the newly installed conda_env automatically.
+This shell script creates conda_env with a given name and install any initially preferred dependencies you want for your environment setting. (# revise requriements.txt for your customized use.)
+Moreover, this installs jupyter_kernel of the newly created conda_env automatically.

 # git clone_conda_env
 > git clone https://github.com/syyunn/conda_env